aniket03/SR_proj/README.md

 Then copy the haproxy.cfg file in this repo to /etc/haproxy/

+Then open the port which shall be used by load balancer to accept requests:
+$ firewall-cmd --permanent --add-port=5500/tcp
+$ firewall-cmd --reload

-Thats it and launch ttwo terminals with virtual env in both:
+Thats it and launch two terminals with virtual env in both:

 TO launch celery-worker:
 $ celery -A SR_proj worker -l info